Quarks, Quotients, Quasars and Quetzals

 And Jonas Quinn........

-The link they've forged with Quantumology is a dream come true for me.
+The link they forged with Quantumology is a dream come true for me.
 When the SG1 series was first published in weekly issues, we bought the entire set, and have watched them all through three times so far.
 Most cutting-edge quantum principles have appeared somewhere in the scripts (and it's fair to say that most of the male viewers are in love with Samantha Carter, who tends to deliver them).
 Can you imagine what it felt like to find these guys following me?

 Quetzal is a name derived from the Aztec meaning "beautiful".
 These birds were sacred to the Mayans,